Break the Cycle of Back Pain and Poor Sleep

 6 min read

-As we mentioned at the beginning, back pain and poor sleep are closely related, with each contributing to the other.
-Back pain can cause insomnia, and insomnia, in turn, can actually make back pain worse.[4-7 ] This feedback loop is otherwise known as the Back Pain–Insomnia Cycle.
+Back pain and insomnia can be a “chicken and the egg” situation: downright impossible to decipher which came first or what caused what.
+That’s because back pain and poor sleep are closely related, with each contributing to the other.
+Back pain can cause insomnia, and insomnia can actually make back pain worse.⁴⁻⁷ This feedback loop is known as the pain-insomnia cycle and once you’re stuck in its rut, it can be hard to break free.

 Illustration of man with lower back pain next to a woman with insomnia.